robitalec/statistical-rethinking-colearning-2022/notes/04-notes.md

 Include the full causal model in one statistical model

-See other note where this is expande on
+See other note where this is expanded on

 ## Curves